fugu-chop/launch_school/daily_logs/4_daily_log_dec2020.md

     - 4 kyus

 __*Time spent*__<br/>
-120 minutes
+180 minutes

 __*Thoughts*__<br/>
 4 kyus are pretty challenging.
 I solved 2 and got pretty close with 2 others.
 Feels like decent preparation for the interview.
 Tomorrow, I think I'll try polishing off the sample problems I got from study sessions and the Watch Others Code videos.
 Then doomsday.
+Post update: I ended up spending another hour churning through some 4 kyus with little success.
+Probably a little too hard for me right now (and not necessary to pass).

+##### 22/12/20 (Tue)
+__*Concepts covered*__<br/>
+- RB109 Interview assessment
+  - Practice Problems
+    - Watch Others Code problems
+    - Launch School Medium problems

+__*Time spent*__<br/>
+110 minutes

+__*Thoughts*__<br/>
+I'm practicing the PEDAC method more deliberately, and working through some problems.
+Some of them can be tricky, but I feel like because I am taking my time reading through the test cases and re-reading the problem, it actually saves time.
+So far, so good I guess.